What Helps for Vertigo

 What Can We Do to Help Vertigo Caused By Anxiety?

-Train the HPA Axis Using 4-7-8 Breathing
+Train the HPA Axis Using 4-7-8 Breathing.

-- Playing the HPA Axis supportive music in the background during the day.
+Playing the HPA Axis supportive music in the background during the day.

-- Taking 60 sec to use the guided breathing mid-day
+Taking 60 sec to use the guided breathing mid-day

-- and literally falling asleep to the nightly guided breath and relaxation allowing the background music to lull you to sleep can address all three.
+and literally falling asleep to the nightly guided breath and relaxation, allowing the background music to lull you to sleep, can address all three.

-What Is 4-7-8 breathing?
+What Is 4-7-8 Breathing?
 It is Simply-

-- taking a deep breath for four seconds
+-taking a deep breath for four seconds

-- holding the breath for seven seconds
+–holding your breath for seven seconds

-- exhaling slowly for eight seconds.
+–exhaling slowly for eight seconds.

 The 4-7-8 pattern is repeated SLOWLY 3-4 times.
-It will
+It will:

-- help slow down your heart rate
+-help slow down your heart rate

-- release muscle tension
+–release muscle tension

 Food Allergies/Intolerances